 Since GitHub and other remote code repositories have become popular locations to store code, many software developers may never use local repositories for git.
-It’s not wrong to strictly use remote hosting, but it does mean you are dependent on an internet connection to store a second copy of your code.
+It's not wrong to strictly use remote hosting, but it does mean you are dependent on an internet connection to store the second copy of your code.

 It's beneficial to always have at least one git remote available.
 This provides for at least some form of redundancy in place for your code.